 Morning visit to our friend's Mae's home where you will have a fun pottery lesson (or just look around her quirky pottery museum if you prefer).
-Then a lesson in vegetarian Thai cooking and lunch.
-Then you'll spend the afternoon with guided sightseeing.
+Then she'll give you a short demonstration in vegetarian Thai cooking and lunch.
+Then you'll spend the afternoon sightseeing in Chiang Mai.

 Day 10: B L